ai4eu/playground-deployer/README.md

 * if the node is a **shared folder provider**, a kubernetes persistent volume claim is generated _and the node is removed from blueprint.json_
 * for any other type, the **docker image URL** is read from **blueprint.json**
 * one **service.yaml** and one **deployment.yaml** is created for each node
+* the **protobuf file** for the node is fetched from the database and added to the solution.zip
 * the deployer automatically adds the **orchestrator node** to the deyloyment.
 The orchestrator is importatnt for execution as it dispatches the messages to the nodes along the edges.

 Moreover, the playground deployer contains a python script to finish the local deployment.